mcollina/http-deduplicate/README.md

 reduce the traffic and response time by calling a given URL only once at any given interval.

+In my tests, http-deduplicate increases the throughput by a 2-5x factor, depending on the application.

 ## Install

 ```